aineko-dev/aineko/docs/developer_guide/concepts.md

 ## Workflow

 A **workflow** is a series of steps that occur as part of the CI/CD process.
-For example, a **continuous integration workflow** contains steps that checks the validity of your code and if deployment will be successful.
+For example, a **continuous integration workflow** contains steps that checks the validity of your deployment configuration.
 A **continuous deployment workflow**, on the other hand, orchestrates the necessary changes in the cloud to deploy the most recent version of your code.